pinztrek/mesher/README.md

 17. **Radio waves do not follow map boundaries**. *Region scoping* structure should factor in metro areas, rough state geographic "sub-regoins" (NE, NW, SE, etc).
 The purpose is to deal with airtime contention, so thought should be given to the mesh coverage zones more than county boundaries.

 18. **Metro areas can cross state boundaries**.
 In many cases a metro area will straddle a state boundary.
 One local example would be Chattanooga TN.
 Clearly would be part of *us-tn* region.
 But the reality is that it has many Alabama and Georgia suburban communities as part of it's metro area.
-Given that, **us-tn-cha** would be an approprite region as an example. **us** to indicate it's part of the US and make it unique. **chat** as the IATA 2 digit code for the local airport.
+Given that, **us-tn-cha** would be an approprite region as an example. **us** to indicate it's part of the US and make it unique. **cha** as the IATA 3 digit code for the local airport.

     Yet users in AL or GA could use it for traffic intended for the metro area.